 If only one candidate is nominated for an office the election will proceed at the conference viva voce.

-Elections when there is more than one nominee for the office will be conducted online to facilitate broader participation of Users’ Group members.
+Elections when there is more than one nominee for the office will be conducted online.
 A plurality of the votes is required to elect an officer.
 The number of agencies voting will constitute a quorum.
 Each agency member of the Users’ Group will receive one vote.

 Voting must be conducted and tabulated within 30 days after the conference.
 A conference call will be held two weeks later to transition officer positions.
 The terms for the new officers shall begin on August 1.
+If a new President or Vice-President is elected or appointed before August 1, they will advance to the successive office on August 1.

-In the case of the vacating of the office, an election shall be held to fill that office at the early possible date.
-The election shall be held in a manner that is most convenient and allowing for the greatest level of participation by members of the Users Group.
+In the case of the vacating of the Vice-President or Secretary office, nominations shall be requested from the membership.
+When there is more than one nominee for the office, an election shall be held to fill that office at the earliest possible date.

+If only one candidate is nominated for an open officer position, that candidate shall be appointed to the position without an election, barring any dissent from the membership.

 Article VII.
 Committees